Mozilla Commit Access Policy

 Requirements: two vouchers - module owners or peers of code stored at this level

-People with this access may not actually be working on Firefox, Fennec or Thunderbird, but their ability to affect them means that the level of trust and familarity required for access are higher.
+People with this access may not actually be working on Firefox, Firefox for Android or Thunderbird, but their ability to affect them means that the level of trust and familarity required for access are higher.

 The repositories which fall in this category are: